Explainer: California’s Community NEWS Act (AB 2222)

 An overview of California’s proposed local journalist employment credit for newsrooms, explaining how the program works, who qualifies, and the safeguards designed to prevent misuse

 We designed this policy so that local print, digital, and broadcast outlets alike benefit regardless of whether they are for-profit businesses, 501(c)3 nonprofits or sole proprietorships.
-Similar versions of this approach have had a strong political track record in recent years, winning approval from lawmakers in Illinois, New York and New Mexico with broad support from local news stakeholders.

 For example: A nonprofit community news website with three full-time news staffers covering the Central Valley would be eligible for $60,000 a year under this program.
 If the publication hired one more reporter – or converted a freelancer or part-time staffer into a full-time editorial employee – the publication would earn $95,000 in benefits.